All library locations will be closed for Thanksgiving on Thursday, November 28 and Friday, November 29.

 Concerns about mortality can bring up a lot of anxiety as we age, but many benefits come to those who are ‘look mortality in the eye’ and learn about what’s ahead.
 During this session, we will discuss why many people are reluctant to confront these practical, emotional and spiritual issues, as well as how best to do so.

-Session Four: To Be Determined (October 28)
+Session Four: Leaving a Legacy (October 28)